 Review Graduation Deadlines.

-Submit a Program of Study at least three weeks prior to defense unless, already on file with the Graduate School.
+Submit your most recent degree audit worksheet from Degree Works at least three weeks prior to defense unless, already on file with the Graduate School.

 Graduate School Clearance